 National/regional/state bishops are not required to engage in all of the above.
 "In consultation with" is a very broad provision.
-The national/ regional/state bishop has latitude to be creative in the method and modality of consultation and is thereby not limited to the above suggestions.
+The national/regional/state bishop has latitude to be creative in the method and modality of consultation and is thereby not limited to the above suggestions.
 While "in consultation with" is preferred, there may be certain situations which make it uniquely difficult for, if not altogether precluding, the national/regional/state bishop from consulting with members of the local congregation.
-In these instances, the national/regional/state bishop's plurality team.
+In these instances, the national/regional/state bishop could consult either with the general presbyter and/or the national/regional/state bishop's plurality team.
 Ultimately, the pastoral appointment is at the discretion of the national/regional/state bishop (BDP Committee Report, 100th International Assembly, 2018).